NukentyGit/University-projects/project2/README.md

 - T² vs Q residual plots revealed a few outliers, while most samples were well represented.

 PCA effectively reduced dimensionality, highlighted group differences and identified anomalies.

+---

+## ⚠️ **Warning**

+Interactive plots were originally created with **Plotly**, but since GitHub does not support interactive rendering, they have also been exported as static PNG images.
+This ensures that all visualizations remain visible directly on GitHub, while the interactivity can still be experienced by running the notebook locally.

+---